-At these inspections all extinguishers shall be examined as to condition of the cartridge and all cartridges shall be removed and weighed on an accurate scale to detect loss of pressure by leakage-replacing with a new cartridge any which shows a loss of 1 ounce or more from the original weight stamped on it.
+At least semi-annually all extinguishers shall be examined as to condition of the cartridge and all cartridges shall be removed and weighed on an accurate scale to detect loss of weight by leakage-replacing with a new cartridge any which shows a loss of 1 ounce or more from the original weight stamped on it.
 Recharging work shall be done under capable supervision and the date of recharging and the signature of the person who performed it put on the tag attached to each extinguisher.
 At each annual inspection, one or more of the extinguishers should be discharged as if at a fire before an assembly of the occupants of the building.
-These exhibitions are valuable for the reasons outlined in paragraph 1005.
+These exhibitions are valuable for the reasons outlined in paragraph 105.

 - 2544.
 The chemical (if not procured in solution form) shall be thoroughly stirred until dissolved in water and in exact accordance with instructions on the extinguisher or charging unit. - 2545.
-On every property where extinguishers of this type are employed, there should be kept on hand a quantity of the cartridges and special chemical charges supplied by the manufacturer for use in such extinguishers so that extinguishers may be promptly recharged after use. - 2547.
-Chemicals or cartridges other than those furnished by the manufacturer shall not be used in these extinguishers, because they are liable to render the extinguishers inoperative or make them dangerous.
+On every property where extinguishers of this type are employed, there should be kept on hand a quantity of the cartridges and special chemical charges supplied by the manufacturer for use in such extinguishers so that extinguishers may be promptly recharged after use. - 2546.
+Extinguishers of this type should not be located where the ambient temperature will exceed 120°F. - 2547.
+Chemicals or cartridges other than those furnished by the manufacturer shall not be used in these extinguishers, because they are liable to render the extinguishers inoperative or make them dangerous for use.